silva-tim/c0523-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

   The default wrap is nowrap.

 - What axis do the `justify-content` properties work on?
-  It works on the horizontal axis.
+  It works on the main (horizontal) axis.
 Start & end reversed if using reversed flex-direction.

 - What axis do the `align-items` properties work on?
-  It works on the vertical axis.
+  It works on the cross (vertical) axis.
 Start & end reversed if using reversed flex-direction.

 ## Notes